Tom Clancy's Splinter Cell Double Agent

 - 100 % negative mentions

-Players find the grinding aspect of the game to be excessively tedious and frustrating, as it limits exploration and forces repetitive backtracking through uninspired environments.
-The checkpoint system is poorly organized, adding to the overall annoyance, while the lack of challenge makes the experience feel more like a chore than engaging gameplay.
+Players find the grinding aspect of the game to be excessively tedious and frustrating, often feeling like a cheat that limits exploration and engagement with the environment.
+The checkpoint system is poorly organized, making it cumbersome to reload progress, while repetitive guard dialogue adds to the overall monotony.
+Overall, the grinding experience is criticized for lacking challenge and being more of a chore than an enjoyable gameplay element.

 “It seems like a bit of a cheat as it deprives you of terrific locations to explore and conquer in the best stealth approach; now you only have half of them, and every other level you return to this tedious backdrop.”